wonma/100-days-of-code/log.md

 **Thoughts**
 - It is amazing that I can learn this type of valuable knowledge and imagine the potential projects I can create!

+---
+### Day 26: November 11, Friday

+**Today's Progress**
+Advanced React(Coursera): Controlled Form Component
+- Rebuiling the sign up form: Understood how the 'disabled' attribute switches its value to 'false'.

+**Thoughts**
+- I was tempted to jump to the next learning content but stayed with solidating the new concepts with doing the exercises from scratch again.
+Good job!
+Let's focus on building a good habit rather than rushing through.

 <!--
 ### Day 1: June 27, Monday